manix84/discord_gmod_addon/README.md

   - Go over to: [manix84/discord_gmod_bot](https://github.com/manix84/discord_gmod_bot.git)
   - Setup your node server
     > The following assumes you're using Heroku.com.
 If not, please skip.
+    - Create a free account on [Heroku.com](https://heroku.com).
+    - Create a pipeline, which deploys the [Discord Gmod Bot](https://github.com/manix84/discord_gmod_bot.git)
-    -
+    - Set the Environment Variables:

-- Start the bot by runing the node command with the `discord_gmod_bot` directory
+      - `API_KEY`: (Optional, but super recommended) This MUST match the GMod server.
+It can be anything.
+      - `DISCORD_GUILD`: A copy of the Server/Guild ID.
+      - `DISCORD_CHANNEL`: A copy of the Voice Channel ID.
+      - !If you're stuggling to get the Discord Guild/Channel ID, Discord have a [guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to getting the ID's.
+    - Make sure the Node Bot server is running.
+Heroku will run is as a web instance.
+2. Install this Mod (I recommend using the steam workshop)
+  - If you don't want to use steam workshop, you can just extract this project into `/garrysmod/addons/discord'.
+3. Make sure you've got the `server convars` in `/garrysmod/cfg/server.cfg`
+  - `discord_endpoint`: The Node Bot remote endpoint (EG: https://my-awesome-discord-bot.herokuapp.com:443)
+  - `discord_api_key`: This MUST match any value you set for the Node Bot.
+  - `discord_server_link`: This is the share link that is advertised on your gmod server.
+  - `discord_mute_round`: Do you want to mute the end of the round after death?
+(1=Yes, 0=No)
+  - `discord_mute_duration`: How long do you want the player to be muted after death, in seconds.
+Does nothing if `discord_mute_round` is set to `1`.
+  - `discord_auto_connect`: If enabled, when an unknown player connects, it will try to match the Steam Nickname, to the Discord Nickname.
+(1=Enabled, 0=Disabled)
+4. You're all setup, so now, connect your Steam and Discord accounts:
-- Connect your Steam Account with the bot by typing `!discord YourDiscordTag` in the ingame chat.
-E.g `!discord Manix84`.
+  - Connect your Steam Account with the bot by typing `!discord YourDiscordTag` in the ingame chat (E.G `!discord Manix84`).
+    - If you're having trouble, try your full discord name (E.G: `!discord Manix84#8429`).
+This should only be necessary if there are two or more people with the same name.
-- If you're in the **configured voice channel**, the game state is **in progress**, you're **connected with discord** and you die in TTT, the bot will mute you!
+  - So long as you're in correct **DISCORD_GUILDD** and **DISCORD_CHANNEL**, the game state is **in progress**, you're **connected to discord** and you die in a supported GMod gamemode (TTT, TTT2 - Advanced Update, or Murder), the bot will mute you!

 ## Credits